-Admission to the MSc Archaeology programme Archaeological Science or admission to the RMSc Archaeology programme;
+Admission to the MSc Archaeology programme Archaeological Sciences or admission to the RMSc Archaeology programme;

 Archaeozoology is a wide discipline in terms of the diversity of animal remains that can be studied, the wide range of methods that can be applied to generate data, and the research questions that can be addressed.

-This is a practical course where you will apply and expand the knowledge and skills gained in archaeozoology during the Bachelor Archaeology programme.
+This is a practical course where you will apply and expand the knowledge and skills gained in archaeozoology during the 2nd and 3rd years of the Bachelor Archaeology programme.